deepaksorthiya/spring-boot-security-angular-client-csrf/README.md

 ## Maven Clean Plugin Config

+if you want
-add below plugin config in [pom.xml](pom.xml) if you want to remove directories during clean phase.
+to remove node packages during maven clean phase add below plugin config in [pom.xml](pom.xml).
+It's already added. you can use

 ```
 <plugin>